satyajitmails/ezhil/exampleSite/content/posts/Comparison between VMWare TAS and Redhat Openshift.md

 ---
-title: "Comparison between VMWare Tanzu Application Services and Redhat CloudFoundry"
+title: "Comparison between VMWare Tanzu Application Services and Redhat Openshift"
 date: 2020-11-02T02:02:30+05:30
-description: "Comparison between Tanzu Application Servives and Redhat CloudFoundry"
+description: "Comparison between VMWare Tanzu Application Servives and Redhat Openshift"
-tags: [TAS,Cloud,Redhat,CloudFoundry]
+tags: [TAS,Cloud,Redhat,CloudFoundry,Vmware, Openshift ]
 draft: false
 ---

 ## Comparison between VMWare Tanzu Application Services and Redhat Openshift

-[VmWare Tanzu Application Services](https://tanzu.vmware.com/application-service) and [Redhat Openshift]() are leading contender in the PASS war.
+[VmWare Tanzu Application Services](https://tanzu.vmware.com/application-service) and (https://www.redhat.com/en/technologies/cloud-computing/openshift)[Redhat Openshift]() are leading contender in the application platform war for cloud-native architecture's.
 Here is a scoring table used to compare their feature offerings.
 The winner here is VMWare TAS in lieu of the overall scoring from the evaluation panel with representatives from Application architecture, Security, Infra, Enterprise architecture and CTO orgalization due to an inspiring technical roadmap.

-This comparision was done in 2nd quarter of 2020 and VMWare hence came up with Tanzu Application Platform(TAP) based on Kubernetes which will be a very strong contender and a possible winner in this race.
+Future - This comparision was done in 2nd quarter of 2020 and VMWare hence came up with Tanzu Application Platform(TAP) based on Kubernetes which will be a very strong contender and a possible winner in this race due to hybrid and multicloud strategy.It also has an array of supporting software's to develop a strong cloud-native and microservices based architecture.

 ### Final score